I'm Joseph Kopecky!

 My Story

 I'd say my career started the last week of junior high.
-At that point, all of my classes had effectively finished, and playing whatever computer game the school's firewall failed to block was simply insufficient to stave off boredom for eight hours a day.
+At that point, all of my classes had basically finished, and playing whatever browser-based game the school's firewall didn't block had grown old.

 The solution?
 Well, that Code.org Minecraft game we played in computer class once was fun enough.
-It drained perhaps an hour, but then I started exploring the website for other things to do.
-I found their feature for lessons — I specifically remember trying to create an ellipse, and immediately I was hooked when I saw it render on the screen.
+It drained about an hour, but then I started exploring the website for other things to do.
+Eventually, I found their feature for lessons, and I specifically remember trying to create an ellipse; when I saw it render on the screen, I was hooked.

-For a few months, my favored solution to boredom was diving through online resources and textbooks.
-I probably alternated between trying to learn three different programming languages, before eventually I came to a realization: if I seriously wanted to learn, this strategy would not suffice.
-I needed to actually make something.
+For a few months, I would spend hours tearing through online resources and textbooks.
+I probably alternated between trying to learn three different programming languages, before eventually I came to a realization: if I seriously wanted to learn, I needed to actually make something.

-Just as initially, I resorted to Minecraft.
-More specifically, I set my sights on creating a mod for the game using Java.
-For a first project it was perhaps too ambitious — in fact I transitioned to other projects before ever finishing, focusing primarily on things I could do with Java before recently branching out to other areas.
-Still, this was how I found my answer for that standard get-to-know-each-other question that would always be asked:
+Just as before, I resorted to Minecraft, setting my sights on creating a mod for the game using Java.
+For a first project, it was too ambitious: I transitioned to other projects before ever finishing.
+Still, this was how I found my answer to that standard small talk question people always seemed to ask:

 "What do you want to do when you grow up?"